Former Education Sec. DeVos blasts Biden admin's 'many ties' to 'twisted and warped' critical race theory

 DeVos slammed critical race theory as promoting a "twisted and warped" view of America.

-"It is a twisted and warped view of America and America's history and America's aspirations."
-She continued, "It teaches kids to hate their country, to be suspicious of one another, to either be considered an oppressor or an oppressed, and it doesn't encourage any individual to develop themselves."
+"It is a twisted and warped view of America and America's history and America's aspirations," she said, "It teaches kids to hate their country, to be suspicious of one another, to either be considered an oppressor or an oppressed, and it doesn't encourage any individual to develop themselves."

 If anything, it's "massively divisive" more than anything else, said DeVos.